danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 > Output:
 "6"
 ```
-print("hello " + "world");
+print("hello" + "world");
 ```
 > output:
 "hello world"

 ## 2.6 Conditional Structure
 Move conditional structure from ch 3 to here with the starting example of mouseIsPressed.
-Next chapter will be more a deeper use and repetition. /w
+Next chapter will be more a deeper use and repetition. /w - good idea /g

 ## 2.7 Exercise in class
-1. Think: Try to look into [existing emojis](https://printable360.com/wp-content/uploads/2018/01/printable-pictures-of-emojis-f85e23c6c5560b017f1154346490d23d.jpg) or your handset, and reflect upon the complexity of human emotions and the abstracted human representation.
+1. Examine [existing emojis](https://printable360.com/wp-content/uploads/2018/01/printable-pictures-of-emojis-f85e23c6c5560b017f1154346490d23d.jpg) or those available on your handset, and reflect upon the complexity of human emotions and their caricature.
 What's your experience in using emojis?
-What's the cultural implications of emojis (perhaps can refer to the readings)?
+What are the cultural and political implications of emojis (perhaps yopu can refer to the readings and introduction above)?
 2. Discussion: What constitute a face?
 If you have to use the view of essentialism, what will you have for a facial expression and why those elements are essential from your point of view?
 What have been abstracted and excluded then?
 3. Beyond the face: Take a look at [more emojis](https://www.pngfind.com/mpng/ohwmTJ_all-the-emojis-available-on-facebook-russian-revolution/)<sup>[13](#myfootnote13)</sup> beyond facial expression, are there anything you want to add?
 4. Exploration: Try out the interactive online tool [p5.playground](https://1023.io/p5-inspector/)<sup>[14](#myfootnote14)</sup> developed by Yining Shi, and do some sketching of emojis by paying attention to spatial composition and foundational design elements.